thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_ReduxStore.md

 }
 ```

-In the `index.js` file, all features are merged in a slice where states, actions, and reducers are merged and place in a slice.
+In the `index.js` file, all features are merged in a slice where states, actions, and reducers are merged and placed in a slice.

 ```javascript
 const moduleInitialState = {